What is a Seating Chart?

 There are a number of uses for seating charts.
 For a concert venue, a seating chart is useful to determine which tickets have already been sold and which are still available for purchase.
 For a formal event, such as a wedding, the seating chart assists guests in finding their table for the evening.
 Assigned seats in a classroom setting benefit the instructor in taking attendance and learning the names of students.

-How to Create a Seating Chart for an Event
+How to Make a Seating Chart

 Here are some tips to use in creating a seating chart for an event.